 There are a couple of things that make Bitwarden trustworthy.
 First, it’s open-source software that’s routinely audited by some of the top third-party security companies.
 It also utilizes end-to-end 256-bit encryption, two-factor authentication, and “zero-knowledge” architecture – so, not even Bitwarden knows your passwords.

 No, Bitwarden has never been hacked.
-However, even if it does get hacked, since your data is fully encrypted and hashed before leaving your local device no one from Bitwarden’s staff can access your data, and nor can hackers.
+However, even if it does get hacked, since your data is fully encrypted and hashed before leaving your local device no one from Bitwarden’s staff can access your data, and neither can hackers.

 No, since your data is fully encrypted (and/or hashed) before ever leaving your local device, no one from Bitwarden’s staff can ever see your data for what it is.
 Also, we should note that Bitwarden’s servers store encrypted and hashed data only.